wojtasskorcz/play-pools-tuning/README.md

 ![](https://github.com/wojtasskorcz/play-pools-tuning/blob/master/results/blocking-waiting.png)

 On the other hand, the charts we used previously only start to indicate the need for scaling up post factum.
 There's no way to tell that the pool is reaching its capacity from the waiting ratio because it only starts to show after the pool is already overloaded.
-The thread execution time metrics is ever less useful as the thread execution is not limited by the CPU and therefore always takes 500ms and doesn't show any signs of overload.
+The thread execution time metrics is even less useful as the thread execution is not limited by the CPU and therefore always takes 500ms and doesn't show any signs of overload.

-Of course, in real life even with the pool waiting metrics we'll first have some indications of overload (e.g. occasional waiting ratios over 0% during 10s every minute) but in general the utilization metrics allows for much greater accuracy in our predictions.
+Of course, in real life even with the pool waiting ratio metrics or response time metrics we'll first have some indications of overload (e.g. occasional waiting ratios over 0% during 10s every minute) before things get totally out of hand.
+Nevertheless, in general the utilization metrics allows for much greater accuracy in our predictions.

 ### Known issues
-- delay in metrics collection in order to correctly compute utilization
+- In order to ensure correct computation of pool utilization, metrics are collected with a delay of one measurement interval.
+That means, if the interval is one minute and the metrics script fires at 13:20:15, it will collect the metrics for the interval 13:18:00 - 13:19:00.
+The logic behind it is that some threads that were started within this interval (and therefore contributed to the utilization) might have ended after 13:19:00 and wouldn't be accounted for without the delay.
-- sometimes utilization over its theoretical limits (eg. 1210% on a 12-thread pool)
+- In some of the intervals it's possible to see the pool utilization metrics exceeding its theoretical limits.
+For example, in the CPU test at 17:02:40 there's a 1207% utilization of the pool of 12 threads.
+I couldn't quite figure out what causes this anomaly because it only shows under heavy load when the amount of logged thread execution times is too big to be analyzed manually.
+This problem should be possible to debug by analyzing the logs with a dedicated script.
-- no thread pool used in the play app because it's difficult (most likely impossible) to inject it into an custom `ThreadPoolExecutor`
+- The raw measurements are saved in H2 database for later aggregation by the gatherer script.
+Usually in such scenarios a DB connection pool would be used, but here it was very difficult (or probably impossible) and therefore pooling of the DB connections is implemented manually (e.g. by storing them in local variables).
+The reason is that the `InstrumentedThreadPoolExecutor` (which is the main point of measurement) is instantiated before the Play application loader (which is the point of instantiating services, connection pools, etc.) starts.